Libya PM says seeks peaceful end to oil strikes

 “We will take other measures if these peaceful measures do not succeed,” he told a news conference, without elaborating.

-Libya’s oil production has fallen to about a fifth of the highs reached since its 2011 civil war due to a month-long disruption by armed security guards who shut the country’s main export ports.
+Libya’s oil production has fallen to about a sixth of its pre-2011 civil war levels due to a month-long disruption by armed security guards who shut the country’s main export ports.

 Zeidan said he had talked to tribal leaders in the east, the focus of oil sector disruption, and they rejected calls for partition of the country.